Black Locust – Potential

 Genus: Robinia – Family: Fabaceae

-Black locust signals a time of potential.
-Our action or inaction could have long-lasting consequences.
-It is important to seek truth and discernment so we are able to act wisely.
+Black locust signals a time of potential, when our action or inaction could have long-lasting consequences.
+It is important to seek truth and discernment in order to act wisely.

 Challenge: Lack of adventure or desire to explore.